stealth/crash/README.md

 to a remote site, *crash* may be used as a [shadowsocks](https://shadowsocks.org) alternative that requires basically no setup and just needs a user-shell behind egress.

-As *crash* is using TLS as a transport, theres an automagic benefit as it will not reveal by protocol that theres a shell session inside and no HTTPS.

 If you think that all of this is paranoia, go get some product sheets for devices that detect and classify SSH traffic by behavioral analysis.